 What are Dining Points?

 Dining Points are dollars stored on your Terrier Card; 1 point = 1 dollar.
-They are a part of each meal plan and can be used to purchase meals at on-campus eateries through the Grubhub Campus app or for food purchases at City Convenience stores.
+They are a part of each meal plan and can be used to purchase meals at on-campus eateries through the Grubhub Campus app or for food purchases at

 What are Convenience Points?

 Convenience Points are dollars stored on your Terrier Card.
 They are separate from meal plans and not the same thing as Dining Points.
 In addition to dining locations, Convenience Points can be used for a variety of transactions such as vending or laundry services.
-Convenience Points can be added using the Student Link or added by using a credit card on the Get the Point page.
+Convenience Points can be added using the

-How Do I Pay for My Meal?
+How Do I Pay for My Meals?

 Dining Points, Convenience Points, and Meal Swipes are the preferred contact-less payment methods.
 Students can easily tap their Terrier ID card to enter residence dining rooms and one meal will automatically be deducted from your meal plan.
 Guests can download and set-up their Grubhub Campus Dining account from a mobile device to conveniently order and pay for meals at all on campus eateries.